Gorilla Tag Custom Maps: How to Install and Play

 questpatcher 1

-Connect your Oculus Quest headset to your computer and then open up QuestPatcher.
+Connect your Meta Quest headset to your computer and then open up QuestPatcher.

 gorilla tag custom maps on oculus quest install

-When you are done, you will be sent to the default modded screen.
+You will be sent to the default modded screen when you are done.
 This is the same screen that will launch each time you start QuestPatcher.

 questpatcher 4